 Import designs you’ve found online or created yourself using the built-in USB port on the machine’s side.
 Plug in a jump drive, and access your designs on the LCD screen easily.

 When importing a design, just make sure it’s a compatible format.
-It would be no fun to import a design that causes your SE1900 to malfunction!
+You have to also unzip all files before importing.

 Unfortunately, there’s no included digitizing software with the purchase of the Brother SE1900.
-If you want to create designs, you’ll have to purchase your own program.
+If you want to create designs, you have to purchase your own program.

-You can also find free designs, but be careful these are from places you trust!
-I’ve compiled a list of my favorite websites to get free embroidery machine designs from if you want to check it out!
-Also, here’s my list of favorite places to download ITH (or in-the-hoop) embroidery designs.
+You can also find free designs, but be careful they are from places you trust!
+(I’ve compiled a list of my favorite websites to get free embroidery machine designs from if you want to check it out.
+Also, here’s my list of favorite places to download ITH (in-the-hoop) embroidery designs.)